tristanles/microservice_workshop/README.md

 Alternatively if you have Docker installed locally, attendees can bring up their own RabbitMQ instances.
 Please use the standard rabbitmq:management pull.

+Also, please make sure to configure your system to allow external access to your own RabbitMQ.
+Pairs share instances of RabbitMQ, and most OS will block the ports by default.

 ## Service operation
 Regardless of language, the startup parameters for the services are the same: